ibm-cloud-docs/AnalyticsEngine/provisioning_deprecated.md

 {:screen: .screen}
 {:pre: .pre}

-# Provisioning an Analytics Engine service instance using Cloud Foundry (deprecated)
+# Provisioning an {{site.data.keyword.iae_full_notm}} service instance using Cloud Foundry (deprecated)

-Creating an Analytics Engine service instance by using Cloud Foundry is deprecated.
+Creating an {{site.data.keyword.iae_short}} service instance by using Cloud Foundry is deprecated.
 You should now use the [Resource Controller option](./provisioning.html) to provision instances.

-In Cloud Foundry, you can provision an Analytics Engine service instance through one of the following ways:
+In Cloud Foundry, you can provision an {{site.data.keyword.iae_short}} service instance through one of the following ways:

 * [Using the Cloud Foundry (cf) command-line interface (CLI)](#creating-a-service-instance-using-the-cloud-foundry-command-line-interface)
 * [Using the Cloud Foundry (cf) REST API](#creating-a-service-instance-using-the-cloud-foundry-rest-api)